Home Cocktails Ordinary Drink Alexander

 Alexander Variations

-Brandy Alexander This variation uses brandy instead of gin, resulting in a richer and creamier cocktail.
+Brandy Alexander This variation uses brandy instead of gin, resulting in a richer and slightly sweeter flavor profile.
 Swap: Gin is replaced with brandy.

-Chocolate Alexander In this variation, chocolate liqueur is added for an extra layer of chocolate flavor, making it a more decadent option.
+Chocolate Alexander In this version, chocolate liqueur is added to enhance the chocolate flavor, making it a dessert-like treat.
 Swap: White crème de cacao is replaced with chocolate liqueur.

 Pairs Well With